 In addition to its many health benefits, African Bitter Leaf is also easy to grow and care for.
 It prefers well-drained soil and partial shade, and regular watering and fertilization will ensure that it thrives in your garden.

-Latin Name: Vernonia amygdalina
+Botanic Name: Vernonia amygdalina

-Common Names: grawa (Amharic), ewuro (Yoruba), etidot (Efik), onugbu (Igbo), ityuna (Tiv), oriwo (Edo), Awɔnwono (Akan), chusar-doki or shuwaka (Hausa), mululuza (Luganda), labwori (Acholi), olusia (Luo), ndoleh (Cameroon) and olubirizi (Lusoga
+Common Names: African Bitter Leaf, grawa (Amharic), ewuro (Yoruba), etidot (Efik), onugbu (Igbo), ityuna (Tiv), oriwo (Edo), Awɔnwono (Akan), chusar-doki or shuwaka (Hausa), mululuza (Luganda), labwori (Acholi), olusia (Luo), ndoleh (Cameroon), olubirizi (Lusoga),

-Growth Structure: small tree to 10 ft
+Growth Structure: Tall, upright bush growing to 20 ft